kaelding/live_ios/README.md

 #### ZEGOLive

-The ZEGOLive improves reusability and further encapsulates the RTC, IM, and Effects for you to integrate easier.
+The ZEGOLive improves reusability and further encapsulates the RTC and IM for you to integrate easier.
 The following shows the structure:

 Directory path: